 Inside that small deserted church faraway from the town, stood a young lady facing a small weird-shape coffin.
-Somebody might recognize it in a heart-shape, but so greatly distorted that one could not fully define it as the heart-shape.
+Somebody might recognise it as a heart-shape, but so greatly distorted that one could not fully define it so.

 Nobody came to this church for years, every villager in that nearest town knew that it had been left for silence and dust for a long long time ago.

 Yet the young lady made it here after walking for miles carrying that coffin in her arms.

 At this moment, as her forlorn eyes were fixing at the lock of the coffin, she said,